Skip to main content

 nono trust sign

-Sign instruction files, producing bundles for verification.
+Sign files, producing bundles for verification.

 nono trust sign <FILES...> # Sign specific files